Written By: Devin Golden

 Paul Kraus

-Paul Kraus is perhaps the most internationally well-known mesothelioma patient.
-He took an unusual approach when it came to his treatment, yet he is one of the longest mesothelioma survivors in the world.
-He has survived for more than 20 years.
+Paul Kraus was perhaps the most internationally well-known mesothelioma survivor.
+He took an unusual approach when it came to his treatment, yet he was one of the longest mesothelioma survivors in the world until his passing in July 2025.
+He survived for 27 years.

 JUMP TO A TOPIC